warnerjc/bamazon/README.md

 # bamazon
-CLI application for an Amazon-like storefront with a MySQL Database.
+CLI application for an Amazon-like storefront using MySQL to communicate with a SQL Database.